GH-JNL/SP500-Stock-Price-Dictionary/README.md

 # SP500-Stock-Price-Dictionary

+Wanted to do some broad based analysis with price and volume.
+It was too complex to work with in excel.
+Made this to transfer data into dictionary.

 #Reading from this Google Sheet

-#Only added 50 stock rn

 https://docs.google.com/spreadsheets/d/1_cH-NA51jvnJLqdFiDN7hoMxBhcQGewsIkWA5yRKy9g/edit?usp=sharing